Piposh: Critical reception

 The Hebrew site Eser, despite having sympathy for Israeli game developers, who are "forced to work in almost impossible conditions" when compared to their American and European colleagues, gave Piposh 3D a scathing review; while calling its premise amusing, and noting that the patient Piposh fanbase would overlook its inferior graphics the site felt the game was very bad, likening it to a "singer singing without makeup".
 Ynet criticised 3D's graphics and interface, though noted its humour and charm might make up for the experience.
 Ben-Ari feels a sense of patriotism toward the game as a piece of video gaming software that is proudly and unabashedly Israeli.
 Factor thought the series attempt to enter the 3D market was an "utter failure".
 Even though Walla thought Piposh 3D was a bad game, it thought the game looked like a masterpiece in comparison with Dangerous Vaults, a Lara Croft parody that forces players to have sex with animals.

 When news of a fan-made Piposh 2.5 was brought to Nana 10, the site made an emotional appeal to its readers, hoping to attract anyone who could "help this promising project take shape", while hoping it would be the first of many.
 Meanwhile, 2all.co.il wished the developers success.

 Noting a recent campaign to name a road in Israel "Lara Croft street", Nana 10 hoped that soon there would be a "Piposh street" to honour the series.
 The paper believed Piposh to be possibly the most successful and profitable Israeli computer gaming project, deeming Guillotine a champion of the local industry.
 Makorrishon deemed Guillotine a "stubborn pioneer" due to persisting with making a game in Israel, though noted that despite their bravery, the company did close down a mere 6 years later.
 Looking back at the games in 2008, the brothers were impressed at how the humour held up, and noted ultimately that Piposh is "not a game of technology, but of people, behavior and relationships".
 Comedy Children listed the original title as the only Israeli entry in an article entitled "The Most Funny Games".

 According to Gadgety, the games have "earned cult status among Israeli players".
 Calcalist deemed it "most important series of games - well, the only one - that was done in Israel in this millennium".
 Additionally, it argued that the series' humor combined the nonsense of LucasArts and Sierra with the experimental weirdness of Channel 2.
 Renard and Roy have said that "what Piposh is good at is being crazy, being delusional and telling a good story with an emphasis on humor and Israeliness".

+In January 2026, Piposh was voted the best Israeli indie game of all time at the annual YB Awards, run by a prominent Israeli gaming YouTuber and supported by gaming businesses and the gaming community, beating other franchises from past and present.